 - Dehydration: Increased urination can lead you to become quickly dehydrated, and as your body draws water from your brain to function, it may leave you feeling fatigued or dizzy.

 - Acetaldehyde build-up: When alcohol reaches your liver, an enzyme called alcohol dehydrogenase breaks it down into acetaldehyde.
 Acetaldehyde is far more toxic than alcohol (by up to 30-fold).
-So your body again attempts to break it down with the enzyme acetaldehyde dehydrogenase and glutathione, a powerful antioxidant that is crucial for liver detoxification (glutathione contains high levels of cysteine, which is why taking this in supplement form may help prevent hangovers… more on this below).
+So your body again attempts to break it down with the enzyme acetaldehyde dehydrogenase and glutathione, a powerful antioxidant that is crucial for liver detoxification (glutathione contains high levels of cysteine, which is why taking this in supplement form may help avoid hangover symptoms.
 Together, this powerful detox duo can break down the acetaldehyde into harmless acetate (which is similar to vinegar).
 However, when you drink too much alcohol, your stores of glutathione become depleted, which allows acetaldehyde to build up in your body, causing the toxic hangover effect.
 It should be noted that women have less acetaldehyde dehydrogenase and glutathione than men, which is why women may have a more severe reaction to drinking the same amount of alcohol as a man of similar weight.

 - Congeners: Congeners are ingredients produced as byproducts of fermentation and distillation.
 They include acetone, acetaldehyde, tannins, and some flavorants in different alcoholic beverages.
 Congeners are thought to make the effects of a hangover worse and are found in higher amounts in darker liquors (such as brandy, whiskey, and red wine) than clear liquors like vodka or gin.